Jake Goodyear: How Gen Z Can Crush Sales and Beat the Odds

 we were knocking in Asheville, North Carolina, and, you know, it was real

-Bro, bro, you're in the self, and you're dealing with people with shotguns, like land and shit.
+And we were in the mountains, right?
+Bro, bro.
+You're in the South and you're dealing with people with shotguns, like land and shit.

 Oh, yeah.